zqh7y/roblox-automation/README.md

 <h1>Roblox account password cracker program script.</h1>
-just wanted to try myself at python cracking program (just wanted steal ppl robux/games stuff) the script should automaticly get server usernames and put the @username on 2nd roblox log in window, the program will automaticly give SEREAL possible passwords and try to log into the user account and display the username password.
+just wanted to try myself at python cracking program (just wanted steal ppl robux/games stuff) The concept of the program was relatively straightforward.
+It would automatically collect usernames from a server and insert each @username into a secondary Roblox login window.
+The script would then generate several possible password combinations derived from patterns within the username itself.
+These combinations would be tested sequentially in an attempt to log into the account.
+If successful, the program would display the discovered username and password.

-the program will solve by itself the CAPTCHA test by API so the bot could work nonstop.
+The file also claims that the script would bypass CAPTCHA verification through the use of an external API, allowing the automated system to continue operating without interruption.